Deserve To Win

 There are no shortcuts to success.
 Self-sacrifice and self-discipline are more than mere words to the champion.
 They are a way of life if you want to succeed in endurance sports or any important life goal.

-The truth is that more great knowledge does not necessarily equal more extraordinary performance in any area of life either.
-Being head smart is not the same as being street smart.
+extraordinary performance in any area of life either.
+Being headsmart is different from being street-smart.
 You have to apply what you've learned to reap results.
-Well done is better than well said.

-We have enough theorists in life.
-We need more people who live the phrase "well done is better than well said."
-No matter how much success we've had in life, we can never rest on our laurels if we expect to reach a meaningful and worthwhile goal.
-Every new goal takes hard work and dedication.
+"well done is better than well said."
+No matter our success, we can never rest on our laurels if we expect to reach a

 Let me illustrate these points.
 I coached an athlete once who forgot the "Deserve to Win principle."